aiven/aiven-docs/docs/products/clickhouse/reference/limitations.md

 ---
 title: Aiven for ClickHouse® limits and limitations
+sidebar_label: Limits and limitations
 ---

-This article covers quotas for the Aiven for ClickHouse® service and restrictions on its use.
-This information helps you make right choices when working with Aiven for ClickHouse, for example, on your infrastructure design, tools, modes of interactions, potential integrations, or handling concurrent workloads.
+By respecting Aiven for ClickHouse® restrictions and quotas, you can improve the security and productivity of your service workloads.

 ## Limitations

-From the information about restrictions on using Aiven for ClickHouse, you can easily draw conclusions on how to get your service to operate closer to its full potential.
-Use *Recommended approach* as guidelines on how to work around specific restrictions.
+From the information about restrictions on using Aiven for ClickHouse, you can draw conclusions on how to get your service to operate closer to its full potential.
+Use **Recommended approach** as guidelines on how to work around specific restrictions.

 <table>